deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 Whether provided from a model interface or as a pre-computed predicted values, the predictions must be in the following format based on the task type:

-* Predicted values should be provided as an `ndarray` of shape ``(n_samples,)``, containing the predicted value for each sample in the dataset.
+* Predicted values should be provided as an |array-like| of shape ``(n_samples,)``, containing the predicted value for each sample in the dataset.
 Predicted values are required for all task types.
-* Probabilities per class should be provided as an `ndarray` of shape ``(n_samples, n_classes)`` containing the predicted probability of each class per sample.
+* Probabilities per class should be provided as an |array-like| of shape ``(n_samples, n_classes)`` containing the predicted probability of each class per sample.
 Probabilities per class are only required for classification tasks.

 Passing a Model
 ===============

-Deepchecks requires models to follow the |sklearn api conventions| for calculating predicted values and probabilities per class.
+Deepchecks requires models to follow the |scikit-learn API conventions| for calculating predicted values and probabilities per class.
 Therefore built-in scikit-learn classifiers and regressors, along with many additional popular models types (e.g. XGBoost, LightGBM, CatBoost etc.) are supported out of the box.

-Specifically, Deepchecks requires the following methods to be implemented in the model object:
+Specifically, deepchecks requires the following methods to be implemented in the model object:

 * ``predict`` method which receives an |array-like|  of shape ``(n_samples, n_features)`` containing the input features and returns :ref:`predicted values <predictions_format>`.